-The Fire and Life Safety Division of the Golden Fire Department is led by Fire Marshal, Jerry Stricker.
+The Fire and Life Safety Division of the Golden Fire Department is led by Fire Marshal, TBA.
 Within this division are Fire Prevention and Public Safety Education.

 The proactive goal of this division is to prevent fires from occurring, which is accomplished through enforcing fire codes and other ordinances pertaining to fire and life safety.
 In addition, the Golden Fire Department takes a unique approach to educating the citizens of Golden about preventing fires and injuries.
 The citizens, business owners and visitors of Golden are educated about fire and life safety with our Fire Safety Programs.